parvathy2907/amrita-student-hub/README.md

-# amrita-student-hub
-# 🎓 AMRITA Student Clubs Website
+# 🎓 AMRITA Student Hub

 > A user interface design project to organize and showcase all the student clubs in Amrita Vishwa Vidyapeetham.